Laos denies pushing ahead with controversial dam

 "The Xayaburi project will develop one of the most transparent and modern dams in the world," he added.

-The dam has come under fire from activists, people living along the river and some neighbouring countries because of what they saw as an inadequate environmental impact assessment.
+The dam has come under fire from activists, people living along the river and some neighboring countries because of what they saw as an inadequate environmental impact assessment.

 Viraphonh said the government had subsequently hired two independent consultants who had advised it to modify the construction plans for the dam.